fgouteroux/sensu-go-graphite-handler/README.md

 Main goals:
 - Add prefix to the metric name
-- Add support to append entity labels to the prefix
+- Add support to append entity/check labels to the prefix
-- Add support to append entity annotations to the prefix
+- Add support to append entity/check annotations to the prefix

 ## Usage examples